davidlares/mux-crud/README.md

 ## Provisioning

-For the persistence layer, a Mongo 3.6 Docker image is used, all the data is found inside the `timezones.json`.
+For the persistence layer, a Mongo 3.6 Docker image is used; all the data is found inside the `timezones.json`.

-In order to perform a database connection and insert records, you should do the following:
+To perform a database connection and insert records, you should do the following:

 ### Docker Setup